Unrelated: Reception

-Unrelated premiered at the London Film Festival in 2007, where it won the FIPRESCI International Critics Prize.
+Critical response

+Unrelated has an approval rating of 89% on review aggregator website Rotten Tomatoes, based on 19 reviews, and an average rating of 6.9/10.
+The site's critics consensus reads: "An emotional and astutely accomplished feature debut from TV director Joanna Hogg, with strong performances and impressive direction throughout."
+Metacritic assigned the film a weighted average score of 74 out of 100, based on 9 critics, indicating "generally favorable reviews".

 On its release in September 2008 it was hailed as one of the most original British films of the year.
 Critics remarked on its 'un-British' style and atmosphere, drawing comparisons to Ozu, Rohmer and Chabrol.
 Writing in The Sunday Times, Bryan Appleyard called it 'radical' for portraying a group of British middle class characters "simply as another tribe, one with its own customs, failings, virtues and, above all, human, all too human, anguish...In terms both of style and content, this is a radical and brilliant film that will, if there is any justice, come to be seen as a turning point for British cinema".
 In their December 2009 list of the 'Top 100 Films of The Decade', the film critics of The Guardian newspaper put Unrelated at number 21, the highest British film in the list.
-It currently holds an 87% rating score on Rotten Tomatoes.